mwcproject/mwc-node/doc/roadmap.md

 - Improved privacy with coin shuffle.
 - Hardware wallets (requires hardware manufacturer support)

-Obviously there could be competing priorities that causes some of these things to be done earlier or later but this is a an idea of where things might come.
+These are some of the directions we could go.
+Depending on market needs, we may pick one or more of these to focus on.